awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc-edit.md

 The following procedures describe how to edit and create a new version of an association using the Systems Manager console, AWS Command Line Interface \(AWS CLI\), and AWS Tools for PowerShell \(Tools for PowerShell\)\.

+**Important**
+State Manager doesn't support running associations that use a new version of a document if that document is shared from another account\.
+State Manager always runs the `default` version of a document if shared from another account, even though the Systems Manager console shows that a new version was processed\.
+If you want to run an association using a new version of a document shared form another account, you must set the document version to `default`\.

 ## Edit an association \(console\)<a name="sysman-state-assoc-edit-console"></a>

 The following procedure describes how to use the Systems Manager console to edit and create a new version of an association\.